-Whenever possible, DRA seeks to inform and educate clients so they may effectively self-advocate.
-In addition to empowering an individual to resolve issues for themselves, this serves to make the relationship between the client and the other party less adversarial than when a third party such as DRA intervenes and is also a means for DRA to serve more individuals with fewer resources.
+Whenever possible, DRA seeks to educate clients so they may effectively self-advocate.
+In addition to empowering an individual to resolve issues for themselves, this serves to make the relationship between the client and the other party less adversarial than when a third party such as DRA intervenes and is a means for DRA to serve more individuals with fewer resources.

-Service Requests Specific to the 1st District
+Service Requests Specific to the 4th District